On Finite Parts of Divergent Complex Geometric Integrals and Their Dependence on a Choice of Hermitian Metric

 \section{Abstract}

 Let $X$ be a reduced complex space of pure dimension.
 We consider divergent integrals of certain forms on $X$ that are singular along a subvariety defined by the zero set of a holomorphic section of some holomorphic vector bundle $E \rightarrow X$.
-We consider two different regularizations of such integrals, both depending on a choice of smooth Hermitian metric on $E$.
-Given such a choice, for each of the two regularizations there is a natural way to define a finite part of the divergent integral, and we show that they coincide.
-Furthermore, we provide an explicit formula for the dependence on the choice of metric of the finite part.
+Given a choice of Hermitian metric on $E$ we define a finite part of the divergent integral.
+Our main result is an explicit formula for the dependence on the choice of metric of the finite part.